Abdulrahman-Alkhalaileh/updated-welab-task/README.md

 Breaking down the component so each component has one job such as:

--   MyCard only takes children and gives them styling = MyButton
+-   MyCard only takes children and gives them styling.
+-   MyButton.
--   MyTextField
+-   MyTextField.

 #### Open-Closed Principle: